 This paper addresses the classification of the focus of attention of a vehicle driver.
-This is an important component in the development of automatic safety mechanisms [2, 6] e.g. to alert a driver who is looking to one side while other sensors are indicating a potential collision in front of the vehicle.
+This is an important component in the development of automatic safety mechanisms [2, 6].
+One example would be a system to alert a driver who is looking to one side while other sensors are indicating a potential collision in front of the vehicle.
+More sophisticated systems might attempt to learn the characteristic activity of a particular driver prior to and during maneuvers, enabling anticipation of those maneuvers in the future.

-An explicit quantitative approach would involve (a) modelling the interior geometry of the car and obtaining the calibration of the camera, and storing this as a priori information, and (b) making an accurate computation of the driver's location and gaze direction.
+An explicit quantitative approach to this problem would involve (a) modelling the interior geometry of the car, and obtaining the calibration of the camera, and storing this as a priori information, and (b)making an accurate computation of the driver's location and gaze direction.
 Generating a 3D ray for the driver's gaze direction in the car coordinate frame then determines what the driver is looking at.

-There are problems with this kind of approach.
-Firstly, although the geometry of the car's interior will usually be known from the manufacturer's design data, the intrinsic parameters of the camera and extrinsic parameters relative to the car coordinate frame P. A. Beardsley, pab@merl.com MERL, 201 Broadway, Cambridge, MA 02139, USA need to be calibrated.
+There are problems with this.
+Firstly, although the geometry of the car's interior will usually be known from the manufacturer's design data, the intrinsic parameters of the camera and extrinsic parameters relative to the car coordinate frame need to be calibrated.
 That extrinsic calibration might change over time due to vibration.
-Furthermore, the location of the driver's head and gaze direction must be computed in the car coordinate frame at run-time.
+Furthermore, the location of the driver's head and the gaze direction must be computed in the car coordinate frame at run-time.
+This is difficult to do robustly, and it would prove intensive for the typical low-power processor which might be installed in a car.

-To avoid these difficulties, we adopt a qualitative approach.
+Acknowledging these difficulties, we adopt an approach which shifts a significant amount of the processing to initialisation time, and avoids altogether quantitative measurements of head and eye pose.
 The driver is observed over an extended period.
 For each acquired image, the driver's head pose is computed and used to update a "pose-space histogram".
-Peaks in the histogram indicate those head poses which occur most frequently, and can be expected to occur for the driver looking straight-ahead, towards the dashboard, towards the rear-view and side mirrors, and out of the side window.
-It is straightforward to label the frequently occurring head poses from a qualitative description of the relative location of windscreen, mirrors etc. The focus of attention of the driver in all subsequent images can then be classified by measuring head pose and checking whether it is close to a labelled peak in the pose-space.
-1
+Peaks in the histogram indicate those head poses which occur most frequently, and can be expected to occur for the driver looking straight-ahead, towards the rearview and side mirrors, and out of the side window.
+It is straightforward to label the frequently occurring head poses from a qualitative description of the relative location of windscreen, mirrors etc. The focus of attention of the driver in all subsequent images can then be classified by measuring head pose and checking whether it is close to a labelled peak in the posespace.1

 Head pose alone does not of course determine gaze direction.
 But for our application, the head pose is often a good indicator of the driver's focus of attention.
-For instance, looking at the side or rear-view mirrors requires the adoption of a particular head pose.
-We discuss situations where head pose alone is insufficient for the application, plus extension of the work to handle eye direction in Section 6.
+For instance, looking at the side or rear-view mirrors always seems to involve the adoption of a particular head pose.
+The situation is different when we wish to discriminate between a driver looking straight-ahead or looking towards the dashboard, since this may involve little or no head motion.
+To deal specifically with the latter case, we are investigating a qualitative classification of eye direction which indicates whether the eyes are directed straight-ahead or downwards.